 The freeze-thaw cycles characteristic of Illinois winters can cause significant damage to deck boards and structural components.
 According to local deck repair experts, moisture that seeps into wood can expand when frozen, creating cracks and weakening the overall structure.
 Additionally, salt and de-icing chemicals used on nearby roads and walkways during winter can accelerate deterioration if they come in contact with your deck or porch.

-"Northwest Chicago suburbs' weather can be brutal on finishes," notes a local FixHome+ handyman with deck maintenance experience.
+"Northwest Chicago suburbs' weather can be brutal on finishes," notes a FixHome+ founder and master, Roman, with 10+ years of deck maintenance experience.
 "A fresh coat helps protect against the elements and extends the life of your outdoor space."
 This protection becomes especially important given the $2,000-$5,000 average cost of extensive deck repairs in the Chicago area.

 Seasonal Effects on Different Deck Materials